 In my private life I am a collector and independent researcher of nautical and geodetic instruments.
 The main focus of my research lies on instruments used for latitude determination at sea from Thomas Harriot to John Hadley and their contemporaries.
 Part of my research is creating reconstructions and replicas of the instruments and to use them in the field for a better understanding of their capabilities.
+On 9 May 2018 I graduated on the topic.
 In addition to that I am interested in geodetic instruments and their development from Martin Waldseemüller to Heinrich Wild and their contemporaries.

-This web site gives an overview of a part of my collection of nautical and geodetic instruments and the research on them, the works I consulted and collected on the topic and papers I published.
+This web site gives an overview of a part of my collection of nautical and geodetic instruments and the research on them, the works I consulted and collected on the topic and papers and PhD thesis I published.
 The current page is my slowly but surely growing blog.

 The DI4 was the smallest detachable distancer ever built and was a major improvement upon its predecessor, the Wild DI3s.